Coronavirus (COVID-19) in Salem, Massachusetts

 Massachusetts is currently in the the process of reopening, which varies by business type and location.
 As you plan your visit to Salem, please confirm hours and availability with specific businesses for the most up-to-date information.

-Masks are required in Salem and throughout the state of Massachusetts at all times while in public, both indoors and outdoors, regardless of physical distancing for everyone over the age of three.
+Masks are required in Salem and throughout the state of Massachusetts at all times while in public, both indoors and outdoors, regardless of physical distancing and/or vaccination status for everyone over the age of three.
 Noncompliance with the mask ordinance in Salem is subject to fines of $50 for the first offense, $150 for the second, and $300 for the third.
+Learn more at salem.com/masks.

-The state limits outdoor gatherings to no more than 25 people and indoor spaces are limited to 25% of maximum permitted occupancy or no more than 10 people All participants in indoor and outdoor gatherings must maintain at least 6 feet of physical distance from everyone outside of their household.
+The state limits outdoor event gatherings to no more than 150 people and indoor spaces are limited to 25% of maximum permitted occupancy or no more than 100 people All participants in indoor and outdoor gatherings must maintain at least 6 feet of physical distance from everyone outside of their household and wear a mask.

 The state’s limit on gathering sizes may affect in-person events.
 Please check the events calendar or download the Salem app for the latest updates on events, or visit hauntedhappenings.org for information on October events in Salem.